stele1 Spec

 Context

-these are encapsulated into a single unit becausue they can't be cleanly separated. protection always depends on the style of climbing, and difficlty grading systems like the aid scales and the british adjectival grade also take protection into account Furthermore, when a certain climb is done in a different discipline, (aiding vs freeing the nose) (top roping or bouldering too big to flail) all three of these aspect tend to change together.
+these are encapsulated into a single unit because they can't be cleanly separated. protection always depends on the style of climbing, and difficulty grading systems like the aid scales and the british adjectival grade also take protection into account.
+Furthermore, when a certain climb is done in a different discipline, (aiding vs freeing the nose) (top roping or bouldering too big to flail) all three of these aspects tend to change together.

 See Also